jtmkrueger/lilBox/README.md

 ---

-`lilBox.ok(html, okayed, userOptions)` - This is essential a "proceed" box with out the choice to close the box or cancel.
+`lilBox.ok(html, okayed, userOptions)` - This is essentially a "proceed" box with out the choice to close the box or cancel.
-Feel free to just pass in an empty function if you don't want `okayed` to do anything but clear the lilBox.
+Feel free to just pass in `null` (or omit it if you're not changing `userOptions`) for `okayed` if you don't to do anything but clear the lilBox.
 Here's an example:
 ```
 lilBox.ok('Great Job.', function () {
   console.log('you did it');